 If your concern relates to an independent school, you can contact the

 If you think a child may be at risk of abuse or danger, call 000 or your local police station.

-Before you approach your child's teacher or school:
+Before you approach your child's teacher or other school staff:

 - be clear about the issues you want to discuss

 - focus on the facts and the things that affect your child

 - remember you may not have all the facts yet